Rare Bumblebee Watch

 Help us track two of Ireland’s most endangered bumblebees

 This is an information portal to help interested volunteers track the status of the Great yellow bumblebee and the Shrill carder bee and assist with their conservation.
-These pages will be further updated later in 2018.

 In good news both the Great yellow bumblebee (left) and the Shrill carder bee (right) are each being picked up on a small number of sites through the All-Ireland Bumblebee Monitoring Scheme.
 Long term monitoring of these species greatly helps in understanding how strong individual populations are.